aneeshnaik/lintsampler/docs/source/attribution.md

 # Attribution

-If using `lintsampler` for a research publication, please cite our paper (LINK).
+If using `lintsampler` for a research publication, please cite our [paper](https://github.com/aneeshnaik/lintsampler/blob/main/paper/paper.pdf).